 Please note that sessions in blue are optional.
 Most of these apply only to the curates who choose to take an academic pathway through the curacy (and if you are taking e.g. an MA there may be additional sessions).
-The Tax Returns session is not part of an academic pathway; this is here if it is of use to you, but there is no requirement on you to attend.
+The Tax Returns session is not part of an academic pathway; this is recommended and found by many to be very useful, but there is no requirement on you to attend.